It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 The reason a generic “Action” folder is not a good idea is that it is not specific enough.
 Every time you go into it, you will essentially be re-processing everything in your mind.
 The point of the working files is that these emails have already been processed.
 You know what to do with them, you just haven’t done it yet.
 That’s why you need to get specific and create the three types we’ve discussed above: Answer, Read, and Hold.

 If the action on an email is not specific enough to fall into one of those categories, then you should not allow the email to be its own action reminder.
-So this takes us to the next section: Handling longer than two-minute emails when the email itself should not be the main reminder of the action.
+Which brings us to the next section…

 Handling Longer Than Two-Minute Emails, Part 2

-We said that there are two types of longer-than-two-minute emails: emails where the email itself best serves as the action reminder and emails where a list (and not the email) best serves as the action reminder.
-We’ve covered how to handle it when the email itself serves as the action reminder.
+As we saw above, there are two kinds of longer-than-two-minute emails: emails where the email itself best serves as the action reminder and emails where a list (and not the email) best serves as the action reminder.
+We’ve covered how to handle emails where the email itself serves as the action reminder.

 You Need to Have Some Lists

-So what do you do when the email itself is not the best action reminder?
+What do you do when the email itself is not the best action reminder?
 This is where the way you handle email ties in to your larger productivity system.
-So this takes us into a big area, which there will be lots of posts on in the future.

 I will keep it as simple as possible here, without going into the full details of how to set up your planning system.